-- Preparing for your appointment: For your first visit, please complete a registration form and bring it to your appointment or email it to the location where your pet’s appointment will be.
+- Preparing for your appointment: Preparing for your appointment: For your first visit, please complete / sign the following forms and bring them to your appointment or email them to the location where your pet’s appointment will be.
 If you elect to complete forms at your appointment, please arrive 10-15 minutes early.

 - Medications: If your pet has been prescribed pain medications, please make sure to give these medications as directed/prior to your session.
 Please bring the name and dosages of the medications your pet is currently on.